707.864.0730

 THE FUTURE

 This generation of Lanzas has a vision for Wooden Valley Winery and Vineyards – to establish Suisun Valley as a world-class wine region.
-And as the family’s fourth generation matures, the future certainly looks bright for Mario and Lena’s great-grandchildren.
+As the family’s fourth generation matures, the future certainly looks bright for Mario and Lena’s great-grandchildren.